Balasubramanian-pg/Drip-Campaign/README.md

-Okay, acting as a Business Analyst, here is a process flow document for the automated email outreach and reporting system you've described.
+The process flow document for the automated email outreach and reporting system you've described.
 This document outlines the business process flow, inputs, outputs, and steps involved in using the Python script to manage your email campaign.